Eilif Dahl: Early life and education

-He was born in Kristiania.
+Dahl was born on 7 December 1916 in Kristiania.
 His interest in lichens started with an early friendship he developed with Professor Bernt Lynge.
 Thanks to Lynge, Dahl was able to take part in the 1936 Heimland botanical expedition to eastern Svalbard and Kong Karls Land, and then a Danish-Norwegian expedition to Greenland the next year.
 His collections from these excursions were used as part of his cand. real. thesis that he presented to the University of Oslo in 1942.
-According to Hildur Krog, his most important lichenological contribution was his 1950 work Studies in the Macrolichen Flora of SW Greenland, which was a revised version of his thesis.